gracelee087/mle-data-pipeline-mini_project/data-pipeline-project.md

 2) Data Processing and Calculation (Task 2 - T)
 - Environment Setup: I set up a Google Cloud Dataproc cluster (green-taxi-cluster).
--Script Execution: I ran the PySpark script, revenue_report_green.py, on the cluster.
+- Script Execution: I ran the PySpark script, revenue_report_green.py, on the cluster.
--Calculation: The script combined all data to calculate the daily total revenue by pickup zone (PULocationID).
+- Calculation: The script combined all data to calculate the daily total revenue by pickup zone (PULocationID).
 The results were saved back to GCS in the revenue_reports/daily_revenue folder.

 3) Final Report Loading (Task 2 - L)
 - BigQuery Setup: I created a BigQuery dataset (nyc_green_taxi_analysis).